CUTR-at-USF/onebusaway-travel-behavior-analysis/README.md

 record according to the other command line parameters.
 By default, this flag is set to False.
 In such case, the merger will match each `Ground Truth trip` with all the OBa records that starts after the `Ground Truth trip` starts and before the `Ground Truth trip` ends.
 Example usage: `--mergeOneToOne`
+* `--repeatGtRows` This flag will force the merging system to repeat a GT trip as many rows as matches are found before exporting the output.
+By default, this flag is set to False.
+In such case, the merger wil only include one DT data row per trip while merging with a device.
+Example usage: `--repeatGtRows`

 ### Acknowledgements